run-llama/llama_index/docs/core_modules/data_modules/node_parsers/usage_pattern.md

 ### Text Splitter Customization

 If you do customize the `text_splitter` from the default `TokenTextSplitter`, you can use any splitter from langchain, or optionally our `SentenceSplitter`.
-Each text splitter has options for the default seperator, as well as options for backup seperators.
+Each text splitter has options for the default separator, as well as options for backup separators.
 These are useful for languages that are sufficiently different from English.

 `TokenTextSplitter` configuration: